FallenMax/f-validator/README.md

   // Some validator can use other validators const validator2 = or(string, number)

-  // to create an object validator, `objectOf` takes a schema where each field is a validator const validator3 = objectOf({
+  // To validate object, `objectOf` takes a schema where each field is a validator const validator3 = objectOf({
     a: or(string, number),
     b: objectOf({